Learning, Connecting, Reflecting

 IOWA GROW® Explained

-Thank you to all the supervisors and students who participated in IOWA GROW® during our pilot process; the core IOWA GROW® development team including: Penny Kaelber (Iowa Memorial Union), Rachelle Stewart (University Housing and Dining), and Tara Black (formerly with Student Health Service); and Cindy Seyfer and Belinda Marner who provided helpful project guidance.
+Thank you to all the supervisors and students who participated in IOWA GROW® during our pilot process; the core IOWA GROW® development team including: Penny Kaelber (formerly with Iowa Memorial Union), Rachelle Stewart (formerly with University Housing & Dining), and Tara Black (formerly with Student Health & Wellness); and Cindy Seyfer and Belinda Marner who provided helpful project guidance.
 Special thanks to Dr. George Kuh for his support and consultation on IOWA GROW®.

 Adopting/Adapting IOWA GROW® on your campus?